 You don’t have to be concerned about how often should a baby poop but how the poop is after passing out.
 Color and consistency are more important than frequency.
 However, if your little one doesn’t poop for more than five days, he might be constipated, and you should see the pediatrician.

 All newborns’ poops are not smelly.
 While they grow up, their bowels will be colonized with bacteria.
 Therefore, their poops become smelly.
 This process is normal as long as your baby is thriving and has a soft stool.

 Soy formula-fed babies have smelly poop that will make you run out of the house.
 It has a pungent odor, sometimes like rotten eggs, sometimes like vinegar, and sometimes will depend on what you LO is eaten.

 Sometimes, a very smellier poop may be an indication of the malabsorption of nutrients.
 However, if your infant’s poop has a normal consistency and color, and he is gaining weight, you don’t have to be concerned.
 If not, call your pediatrician.

 Soy Formula Poop Color:

 Does Soy Formula Cause Green, Dark Green Poop?

 The green or dark green poop is common for most soy formula-fed babies; the reason is the high level of iron in soy formulas.
 The green stool can also appear after 4 to 6 months when you introduce solid foods to your baby’s diet, especially green foods.
 The green or dark green poop is totally fine when your baby is drinking soy formula.

-Note: The only case where the green poop is a concern; when the baby is ill or has a fever, then he might have a bacterial infection, and you must see your pediatrician.
+Note The only case where the green poop is a concern; is when the baby is ill or has a fever, then he might have a bacterial infection, and you must see your pediatrician.